 - processing is necessary to protect the vital interests of you or of another natural person;

 - processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller

 - How and Where Do We Store Your Data?

-We only keep your data for as long as we need to in order to use it as described above in section 5, and / or for as long as we have your permission to keep it and need them for the standard activities of the association and / or fulfill legal requirements.
-Your data will be deleted if we no longer need it in accordance with the terms of our Data Retention Policy (see below: point 4. b, 11 timely processing).
+We only keep your data for as long as we need to in order to use it as described above in section 4, and / or for as long as we have your permission to keep it and need them for the standard activities of the association and / or fulfill legal requirements.
+Your data will be deleted if we no longer need it in accordance with the terms of our Data Retention Policy (see below: section 10).

 Your data will only be stored within the European Economic Area (“the EEA”).

 Data security is of great importance to us, and to protect your data we have put in place suitable physical, electronic and managerial procedures to safeguard and secure data collected through our site.

 We secure and protect your data with due diligence:

 All IT systems are protected against unauthorised access.

 All IT systems are used only in compliance with relevant company policies.